Vehicle insurance in France: Coverages

 A wide range of coverage options are available when taking out a Vehicle insurance policy.
 These are independent of each other, both in terms of underwriting and application.
-In the event of an at-fault accident, for example, even if there is no "all-risks" cover, the assistance, driver's safety and defense coverage will still work.
+In the event of an at-fault crash, for example, even if there is no "all-risks" cover, the assistance, driver's safety and defense coverage will still work.
 Similarly, comprehensive cover does not necessarily mean that assistance or other options have been taken out.

 Public liability

 The minimum cover is third-party automobile liability, which differs from private liability.
 In everyday language, this is known as "third-party" insurance.
 This covers only damage caused to other property or persons, i.e. to vehicles that have been involved in a collision, injuries to vehicle users other than the at-fault driver, such as pedestrians, and damage to material goods of all kinds (lampposts, walls, buildings, etc.).
 In the event of a collision with an at-fault third party, that person's insurance covers the damage.

 In the event of a fire originating in the insured vehicle, this coverage includes damage to a building.
 It also covers any damage that may occur as a result of theft, for a period of one month from the date the theft was reported.

 Most insurance companies cover damage caused by a trailer weighing less than 750 kg, but only during towing, as specified in the contract's general conditions.